Target lifestyle strategies

 Hello everybody, this is Jake Moeller, and I am a Senior Investment Consultant at Square Mile Research.

-We at Square Mile are very excited to be working with Royal London on this project which consists of a series of educational videos designed to help advisers debunk the confusing jargon in this space and accelerate the adoption of a common set.
+We at Square Mile are very excited to be working with Royal London on this project which consists of a series of educational videos designed to help advisers debunk the confusing jargon in this space and accelerate the adoption of a common set of terms.

 In this video, we focus on the area of responsible practices and how Royal London is applying this approach within its investment processes.
 At Square Mile we define responsible practices or a responsible practice fund as one that considers the operational practices of the companies in which they invest and supports best practice, as well as encouraging them to improve their environmental and social performance.